- Prioritize your team's needs.

 - Learn how to pitch your winning tool to your team.

-Before you start your research, sit down and prioritize what your team needs in order to be successful.
+Before you start researching marketing tools, sit down & prioritize what your team needs to be successfulClick To Tweet

 - What does your team need to accomplish in order to be successful?